SpenceKonde/megaTinyCore/megaavr/extras/Ref_Serial.md

 Now the transmitter is timing these bits based on the baud rate you asked for, and assumes it's timebase is accurate.
 So is the receiver.
 The internal osciallators on modern AVRs really are good enough that you rarely need to worry about using a crystal in most situations, including this. but it deos raise the prospect of a specific and baffling behavior where **Short bursts of data work, but longer messages turn into gibberish partway through**, occurring in in one direction (from the faster to the slower device (eg, from a device a a percent or two fast to one a percent or two slow).

 This is easy to understand if you imagine what is being output by the transmitter.
-If it's g

 ### Minimum and Maximum baud rates